ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/Week 4/Activities/README.md

 * Compile the projects
 * Upload it to the Hackerboard or Arduino

-## Activities
-  * Open each folder for a more detail description of each activity.
+### Open each folder for a more detailed description of each activity.